farissbayu/farissbayu/README.md

 <h1 align="center">Hi 👋, I'm Faris</h1>

-- 🌱 I’m currently learning Front End and Android development
+- Interesting in Android and Frontend Development
 - 📫 How to reach me **bayustfa@gmail.com**